 Sharing ideas, encouraging intellectual debate, and serving our communities are hallmarks of democratic values and open society values.
 As such, public engagement is in CEU's DNA.
 Far from an ivory tower, CEU draws distinguished speakers from around the world to share their perspectives and research and engage students, faculty, and the community.

 Supporting these programs is a way to support the role of the university in the world at large, and maximize the impact of our research, teaching, learning, and our diversity.
-The opening of our Vienna campus and gradual expansion of programs in New York mean this impact can be delivered in three cities.
+This impact is delivered in Vienna, Budapest and increasingly, in New York as our programs expand, in addition to virtual events.

-Examples of some of our current public engagement programs include:
+Examples of some of our public engagement programs include:

 - Philanthropy Series – Convenes leaders to explore the possibilities philanthropy is unlocking in higher education and society more broadly, and how we can all we can all contribute to building a better tomorrow.